oliveratutexas/Spitfire/Readme.md

-Live site at https://nishanths.github.io/spitfire-live/ It takes a while to load because there's a large dictionary included
+Live site at https://nishanths.github.io/spitfire-live/

+It takes a while to load because there's a large dictionary included.
+Must use chrome-browser